eftehassanpp/simple-datadome-deober/README.md

 ## Examples

-- **tags.txt**: Example of obfuscated code will be added here.
+- **slider.txt**: Example of obfuscated code will be added here.
   ![obfuscated slider code](obfuscated.png)
   ![alt text](image.png)
-- **output_tags.txt**: The deobfuscated version of the above code will be provided here.
+- **slider_out.txt**: The deobfuscated version of the above code will be provided here.
   ![de-obfuscated slider code](deobed.png)

 ### Prerequisites